Israel Katz: Political career

 Following Iranian retaliatory strikes on Israel in response to Israeli strikes on Iran in June 2025, Katz said that Iran had crossed red lines by targeting civilians, adding that it would pay a very high price for that.
 Katz warned that "Tehran will burn" if Iran continues to fire missiles at Israel.
 He also said that Iran's supreme leader, Ali Khamenei, "cannot continue to exist".

 In September 2025, Katz threatened to unleash "ten biblical plagues on Egypt" on the Houthis after the Houthis increased their missile attacks against Israel in response of a previous airstrike launched by Israel.

 Katz was charged in absentia with genocide and crimes against humanity in November 2025 by the Turkish prosecutor's office, which issued an international arrest warrant for him.
 The prosecutor accused Katz and other Israeli officials of systematic attacks on civilian populations in Gaza, including the bombing of hospitals and infrastructure, and of intercepting aid convoys in international waters.

+On 24 March 2026, as part of the ongoing 2026 Iran War, Katz announced that Israel would occupy the south of Lebanon up to the Litani River to serve as what he described a "defensive buffer", an announcement which came after calls from Bezalel Smotrich for Israel to annex the area.
+On 31 March, Katz announced plans to demolish residential structures in Lebanese villages near the border and prevent the return of approximately 600,000 displaced residents to southern Lebanon.
+Since the Israeli offensive against Hezbollah began on 2 March 2026, more than 1.2 million people have been displaced and over 1,200 killed in Lebanon.
+Amid continued diplomatic efforts, Katz announced that the IDF would "intensify and expand" attacks against Iranian military infrastructure.